 Late in the third quarter of 2012, the Corporation completed its new district facility in Smithfield, Pennsylvania, allowing the Corporation to efficiently service the southwest portion of the Marcellus shale play and most of the emerging Utica shale play.
 In addition, the Corporation completed a new district facility in Williston, North Dakota in 2013, which serves the Corporation's operating presence in that region.
-Also, the Corporation expanded its operations in Texas in the third quarter of 2017 by commencing operations based out of Artesia, New Mexico, servicing the Permian Basin.
+Also, the Corporation expanded its operations in Texas in the third quarter of 2017 by commencing operations based out of leased facilities in Artesia, New Mexico, servicing the Permian Basin.

-The Corporation's Russian operations commenced in 2005 with two deep coiled tubing units and have since been augmented to comprise seven deep coiled tubing units and six fracturing spreads.
+The Corporation's Russian operations commenced in 2005 with two deep coiled tubing units and have since been augmented to comprise seven deep coiled tubing units and a hydraulic fracturing fleet comprised of 77,000 HP.
 In September 2012, the Corporation began executing multi-stage hydraulic fracturing jobs on horizontal wells in Russia and since then the number of such jobs in Russia has steadily increased.
-In addition, in August 2013 the Corporation introduced two-inch coiled tubing services into its Russian service offering which provides another platform for growth in this market segment.
 The economic sanctions applied by Canada, the United States and certain other jurisdictions against Russia have not impacted the Corporation's existing conventional operations to date, however, the sanctions have limited the Corporation's ability to pursue unconventional development opportunities that are emerging in Russia.
 The Corporation believes that it is well-positioned to take advantage of such unconventional opportunities if and when the economic sanctions are removed.

-In 2007, the Corporation incorporated a majority-owned subsidiary in Argentina and established a district operating base in Catriel with the support of a local management team.
-The Corporation's Argentinean operations have since grown to include additional operating bases in Añelo, Neuquén, Las Heras and Comodoro Rivadavia.
-Cementing operations in Argentina commenced in the second quarter of 2008, anchored by an arrangement with a leading oil and natural gas company in that country, and hydraulic fracturing operations commenced in Argentina in May 2013.
-In 2014, the Corporation added an additional 32,000 HP in Argentina to assist its expansion into servicing the Vaca Muerta unconventional shale play and it expanded its Argentinean coiled tubing fleet to six units from three and its cementing fleet to eight units from seven.
-In 2015, the Corporation added 40,000 HP to its hydraulic fracturing fleet in Argentina to service the conventional and unconventional plays in the Comodoro Rivadavia area and to service the Vaca Muerta unconventional shale play, and it further expanded its Argentinean cementing fleet to 11 units.
-In addition, in the third quarter of 2018, the Corporation purchased the non-controlling interest in its Argentinian operations and in the second quarter of 2019, the Corporation acquired an incremental 24,750 HP from a competitor which permits it to operate two large fracturing spreads out of Neuquén.
-The Corporation's Argentinean hydraulic fracturing fleet is now 138,000 HP and its Argentinean cementing fleet is now 14 units.
+In 2007, the Corporation incorporated a majority-owned subsidiary in Argentina and established cementing operations with the support of a local management team.
+The Corporation's Argentinean operations have since grown to include fracturing, cementing and coiled tubing services from operating bases in Añelo, Neuquén, Las Heras and Comodoro Rivadavia.
+In the third quarter of 2018, the Corporation purchased the non-controlling interest in its Argentinian operations, and in the second quarter of 2019, the Corporation acquired an incremental 24,750 HP from a competitor.
+The Corporation's Argentinean hydraulic fracturing fleet is now 123,000 HP and its Argentinean cementing and coiled tubing fleets are now 13 units and 6 units, respectively.